gvisco/albumen/README.md

 # albumen

-A minimalistic application that shows the top played albums of an artist.
+A minimalist application that shows the top played albums of an artist.

 ![Albumen Window](resources/screenshot.png)